Since 2017

 Step 4

-5. Then beat the yolks together with the orange juice and sugar for about 4 minutes total until the mixture turns properly pale and noticeably thickens in the bowl.
+5. Beat the yolks with the sugar and juice on medium-high speed for 4 minutes – until the mixture turns pale (light and creamy) and thickens, increasing in volume by 2–3 times.

 Step 5